StetHD/tarifa-book/configurations/index.md

 ##### configurations_mixins

-Defines configurations that can be extended from a configuration by using `extend` attribute.
+Configuration can be extended from one defined in the attribute `configurations_mixins` by using `extend`.
-An attribute defined in a configuration can override mixin's attributes.
-It can also add attributes that are not present in a mixin.

 An example of the extension mechanism in action: